TheMoonThatRises/55885K/README.md

     * Changes the speed of the robot, cycling by adding 50 with a max of 100 extra speed and a default of 0
 * Button Y

-    * Resets the back fourbar.
-While resetting, the robot will be unable to perform any other actions for 1 second.
-* Left Joystick (Single Joystick Mode)

-    * Controls the forward/backward/turning of the robot.
+    * Opens / Closes the claw for the fourbar
-* Left Joystick (Tank Mode)
+* Left Joystick

     * Controls the left-side of the chassis
-* Right Joystick (Tank Mode)
+* Right Joystick

     * Controls the right-side of the chassis
 * Left Button 1/2